yw-fang/git-tutorial/working-in-standalone-instead-fork.md

 Here are the steps:

-1. Clone the repository (use git clone) you want to use.
+1. Clone the repository (use git clone) in your terminal.

 2. Create a new repository on GitHub webpage.